 Badass Normal: Non-superpowered heroes and villains like Batman, Catwoman, Nightwing, Joker, and Harley Quinn go toe to toe with superhumans like Superman and Solomon Grundy.

 Empowered Badass Normal: In the story mode, Alt Superman creates a Kryptonian nano tech drug that gives regular humans thousands of times their normal durability.
+This is stolen by Alt Batman and his Insurrection, who even the playing field.

 The Bad Guy Wins: The situation in the alternate universe is kicked off by Joker managing to not only destroy Metropolis but, most importantly, totally break Superman: twisting him into something as evil and monstrous as himself - creating a result that is his dearest goal.
 He was killed as a result, but to him it didn't matter: the fact that he is laughing maniacally as Superman kills him and begins his Start of Darkness says it all.